rambotech/BOG.Framework/README.md

 # BOG.Framework
 A general collection of utility methods and classes, which has become my Swiss Army knife over the years.
-Contains an NUnit 3 testing project, and a hsands-on collection of WinForms for demonstration and experimentation.
+Contains an NUnit 3 testing project, and a hands-on collection of WinForms for demonstration and experimentation.

 The classes are: